 South Cornwall · TR3

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Devoran, that work is shaped by the place itself — Devoran is a former mining and shipping village on the Restronguet Creek, AONB-designated, with a tight Conservation Area along the old quay and a strong period property market, with a building stock that leans toward miners' terraces and Victorian quay-side villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+A TR3 site visit comes before a Devoran sketch, every time — Devoran is a former mining and shipping village on the Restronguet Creek, AONB-designated, with a tight Conservation Area along the old quay and a strong period property market, with a building stock that leans toward Edwardian houses and Victorian quay-side villas.

 - Conservation Area